Parent Resources

 Scheduling

-Try to schedule lessons when Internet traffic is light and noise in the house is minimal.
+If possible, schedule lessons when Internet traffic is light and noise in the house is minimal.
 With entire families working and learning at home, I understand that this might be difficult—keep reading for tips on maximizing Internet speed.

 Before the Lesson